imanousar/Automatic-Subtitles-Synchronization/SubSync Auth/README.md

     python3 -m venv ./
     pip install -r requirements.txt

-Out training files are the `train_ann.py` in `GRU/train` and `BLSTM/train` Copy the one you want in `subsync/subsync/model` Create the folder `training` in `subsync/subsync/model` and copy the movies you want to use for training the nn in it.
+Our training scripts are the `train_ann.py` in `BGRU/train` and `LSTM/train` Copy the one you want in `subsync/subsync/model` Create the folder `training` in `subsync/subsync/model` and copy the movies that you want to use for training the nn in it.
-The movies and the corresponding subtitles should have the same name e.g. movie1.mp4, movie1.srt etc
+Make sure that the .srt files have the same name as the movie files (ie. moviefile.mp4 -> moviefile.srt)

-While still inside the venv run
+While the venv is activated, run:
+		python train_data.py
         python train_ann.py
-The trained model `ann.hdf5` will be in the `subsync/subsync/model/out` folder To convert it in `.pb` format so it can be used by the app run  `python convert.py` while the `ann.hdf5` is still inside the `subsync/subsync/model/out` folder
+The trained model `ann.hdf5` will be created in the `subsync/subsync/model/out` folder.
+In order to use it you need to convert it to `.pb` format.
+To do this, so it can be used by the app, run  `python convert.py` while the `ann.hdf5` is still inside the
+`subsync/subsync/model/out` folder.
-The converted model `subsync.pb` will be in the `subsync/subsync/model/out` folder
+The converted model `subsync.pb` will be created in the `subsync/subsync/model/out` folder

 ## Ackowlegdements